Particular/Workshop.NServiceBus/exercises/07/readme.md

 - In the solution check the `Sales` endpoint, specifically the class `PlaceOrderHandler`.
   - It receives a `PlaceOrder` command.
   - It immediately publishes an `OrderPlaced` event.
-    This is the event that from Billing its perspective, is either a *regular* or a *strategic* customer.
-As you can tell, this `Sales` endpoint has no knowledge if it is either one or the other.
+    For the Billign endpoint, it matters whether the order that was placed was for a *regular* or a *strategic* customer.
+As you can tell, the `Sales` endpoint has no knowledge of this.

 ### Step 2